This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 How to apply for Hajj from Qatar

-The Department of Hajj and Umrah of the Ministry of Endowments (Awqaf) and Islamic Affairs launched a new online system for registering pilgrims, which allows offices to register each pilgrim and upload his data and the contract between the office and the pilgrim.
+The Department of Hajj and Umrah of the Ministry of Endowments (Awqaf) and Islamic Affairs launched a new online system for registering pilgrims.
+This system allowed offices to register each pilgrim and upload his data and the contract between the office and the pilgrim.

-Qataris, GCC citizens and residents who plan to go to Hajj from Qatar are required to apply online through the Department of Hajj and Umrah website at the Ministry of Endowment and Islamic Affairs throughout the month of Sha’ban.
-The application can be made with these steps:
+Qataris, GCC citizens and residents who planned to go to Hajj from Qatar were required to apply online through the Department of Hajj and Umrah website at the Ministry of Endowment and Islamic Affairs throughout the month of Sha’ban.
+The application could be made with these steps:

-• vsit the Department of Hajj and Umrah website
+• Visit the Department of Hajj and Umrah website

-Conditions and instructions for the registration process are available on the website, along with a list of the required documentation, educational brochures on the Hajj rituals, the specifications of the services provided to pilgrims by air and land contractors, and bulletins on disease prevention, safety and risks.
-The website also provides pilgrims with support via online and hotline services.
+The website provided conditions and instructions for the registration process, along with a list of the required documentation, educational brochures on the Hajj rituals, specifications of the services provided to pilgrims by air and land contractors, and bulletins on disease prevention, safety and risks.
+The website also provided pilgrims with support via online and hotline services.

-Recently, the Qatari Haj Mission launched a new “The Haj Guide” app with various features to assist all Qatari pilgrims during the pilgrimage.
+The Qatari Haj Mission has launched a new app, “The Hajj Guide,” with various features to assist all Qatari pilgrims during the pilgrimage.

-It provides some important and useful instructions on everything about Hajj, interactive maps and important addresses of Qatari campaigns in Doha and the holy sites in the KSA; it also can be used for a self-service to print the Saudi Hajj permit from the app as well as the “Proof of Hajj” that is officially linked to the Department of Hajj and Umrah Qatar.
+It provides important and useful instructions on everything about the Hajj, interactive maps and important addresses of Qatari campaigns in Doha and the holy sites in the KSA; it can also be used for self-service to print the Saudi Hajj permit from the app as well as the “Proof of Hajj” that is officially linked to the Department of Hajj and Umrah Qatar.
 It also enables pilgrims to send their coordinates if they wish to request assistance in case of emergency.

 Furthermore, it also includes some hotlines that are connected with the officials to assist the pilgrims.
 To connect to the hotline, pilgrims can dial 8003040444 with a Qatari or Saudi SIM card free of charge.